joedougherty/learn/nltk_pipelines_and_coroutines/README.md

 Even if this were slower than the coroutine-driven example, maybe that could be offset by throwing `multiprocessing` at it.

+---

+There's an associated idea I'd like to briefly touch on. `NLTKPipeline` takes the functions specified by `steps` and uses them to create an instance of `FunctionChain`.

+`FunctionChain` takes 2 or more functions and allows you to chain them together.
+The resulting object can be called like a function and will apply all the functions it is comprised of.

+For example:

+    # Specify the function order of the pipeline
+    nltk_pl = FunctionChain(
+        nltk.word_tokenize,
+        nltk.pos_tag,
+        nltk.ne_chunk,
+    )

+    # A bit easier to copy and paste, yeah?
+    nltk_pl(some_text) == nltk.ne_chunk(nltk.pos_tag(nltk.word_tokenize(some_text)))

 ## III.)
 Concluding Thoughts: Maybe more questions than answers? ##